 Having the town to ourselves, it felt like life could be simpler and more tranquil in a place like this.

-We felt happy and relaxed like if our brains were finally unwinding and that, for a split second, our biggest challenge in life was to find a decent terrace to sit at with a coffee.
+We felt happy and relaxed as if our brains were finally unwinding and that, for a split second, our biggest challenge in life was to find a decent terrace to sit at with a coffee.

 We kept exploring the street before reaching the beautiful Fortaleza de Peniche.